Do I Know This Entity? Knowledge Awareness and Hallucinations in Language Models: Conclusions

 \subsubsection{Acknowledgments}

 This work was conducted as part of the ML Alignment \& Theory Scholars (MATS) Program.
 We want to express our sincere gratitude to McKenna Fitzgerald for her guidance and support during the program, to Matthew Wearden for his thoughtful feedback on the manuscript, and to Wes Gurnee for initial discussions that helped shape this work.
 We want to extend our gratitude to Adam Karvonen, Can Rager, Bart Bussmann, Patrick Leask and Stepan Shabalin for the valuable input during MATS.
 Lastly, we thank the entire MATS and Lighthaven staff for creating the environment that made this research possible.
-Javier Ferrando is supported by the Spanish Ministerio de Ciencia e Innovación through the project PID2019-107579RB-I00 / AEI / 10.13039/501100011033.
 Portions of this work were supported by the Long Term Future Fund.
+Javier Ferrando is supported by the fellowship within the ``Generación D'' initiative, \href{https://www.red.es/es}{Red.es}, Ministerio para la Transformación Digital y de la Función Pública, for talent atraction (C005/24-ED CV1).
+Funded by the European Union NextGenerationEU funds, through PRTR.
+Lastly, we appreciate the anonymous reviewers for their useful comments.